Distributed ARIMA Models for Ultra-long Time Series: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to the editors and two anonymous reviewers for helpful comments that improved the contents of the paper.

-Yanfei Kang is supported the National Natural Science Foundation of China (No. 72171011, and No. 72021001) and Feng Li is supported by the Emerging Interdisciplinary Project of CUFE and the Beijing Universities Advanced Disciplines Initiative (No. GJJ2019163).
-This research is supported by the high-performance computing (HPC) resources at Beihang University.
+Yanfei Kang is supported the National Natural Science Foundation of China (No. 72171011) and Feng Li is supported by the Emerging Interdisciplinary Project of CUFE and the Beijing Universities Advanced Disciplines Initiative (No. GJJ2019163).
+This research is supported by Alibaba Group through the Alibaba Innovative Research Program and the high-performance computing (HPC) resources at Beihang University.

 \pagenumbering{arabic}